What Is Dry Dock?

-- When re-flooding the dock, all the machinery and equipment needs to be taken out from the dock, which takes time
+- When re-flooding the dry dock, all the machinery and equipment needs to be taken out from the dock, which takes time

 - The maintenance cost of the graving dock increases as per the age of the dock and becomes very high

 - Any problem with the dock gate will make the whole dock non-operational

-- The docking and undocking process in the graving dock takes time as compare to other types
+- The docking and undocking process in the graving dock takes time as compared to other types

 2) Floating Dry Dock:

 A floating dock is in the form of “U” structure which is mainly used in salvage, to carry ships that have met with an accident and is damaged to an extent that has made them unable to sail further to a coastal dock.